Anddrew914/game-project-scope-discussion/README.md

 By the end of this, developers should be able to:

 -   Clearly state user stories for game project.
--   Explain plans to reamin on track during project week.
+-   Explain plans to remain on track during project week.
 -   Share creative spin on game project.

 ## Preparation